Saudi Arabia Personal Data Protection Law (KSA PDPL) Compliance Services by Hala Privacy

 07

-Personal Data Protection Law (KSA PDPL) Penalties
+Saudi Personal Data Protection Law Penalties and Fines (KSA PDPL)

 Unauthorized Disclosure/Publication